-If withdrawal is severe, the person may also experience hallucinations and seizures.
+In a severe withdrawal case, the person may also experience hallucinations and seizures.

 4. Hangovers In The Morning

-Another sign of alcohol abuse is if the person has a hangover nearly every morning, even to the point where they have to stay home from school or work.
+Another sign of alcohol abuse is if the person shows hangover symptoms almost every morning.
+These symptoms may affect them to the point where they have to stay home from school or work.

 Hangovers happen because too much alcohol in the system makes you dehydrated, sets up an inflammatory response in the body, causes blood sugar levels to crash, irritates the stomach, dilates the blood vessels, and causes the quality of sleep to deteriorate.